tedla-brandsema/yoink/.readme/YOINKME.md

 .yoink https://raw.githubusercontent.com/tedla-brandsema/examples/refs/heads/main/yoink/1_local/main.go
 ```

-## Considerations For Working With Local Files
+## Considerations When Working With Local Files

 _Yoink_ parses commands concurrently.
-When it comes to accessing the same file through multiple `.yoink` commands,
+If you want to create your own parser, you need to take the following
+considerations into account:

-this is generally considered safe _if you're only reading_.
-This means that functions like: `os.ReadFile`, `os.Open` and
+* Accessing the same file concurrently is generally considered safe _as long as you're only reading_.
+This means that functions like:`os.ReadFile`, `os.Open` and `os.OpenFile(name, O_RDONLY, 0)` are safe to use in your parser.
-`os.OpenFile(name, O_RDONLY, 0)` are considered safe, since each call returns its own _file descriptor_.
-One caveat here
+* Since each call to the functions mentioned above returns its own _file descriptor_, there is a change that you might
-is that you can hit the file descriptor limit (`ulimit -n`), but this is unlikely to happen unless scaled up to thousands
+hit the file descriptor limit (`ulimit -n`).
+This is unlikely to happen unless scaled up to thousands of goroutines.
-of goroutines.

-Other considerations:
-* Race conditions when modifying data.
-* Hammering the I/O subsystem when reading repeatedly from disk.
+* Hammering the I/O subsystem is a possibility when reading repeatedly from disk, but unlikely to happen.

-_Yoink_ builtin commands take this into consideration,
-but if you were to create your own parser, you need to take the above into consideration.
+* Using `bufio.Reader` or similar on top of `*os.File` in multiple goroutines is **NOT** safe, if they share the same `*os.File`.
+* If you do decide to modify data on disk from inside your parser, race conditions might occur.
+You need to manage that yourself.

 # Working With Remote Files